Manaslu Circuit Trek - 12 Days

 • A problem solver who can be productive under pressure with unexpected events.

-• Organisational abilities and ability to plan and coordinate logistics
+• Organisational abilities and the ability to plan and coordinate logistics

 • Strong sense of humor - makes for a good customer experience on trek.